ranibb/Books-App-with-Angular/README.md

 Two-Way binding is a convenient alternative in a case where data flows in both directions.
 For instance, synchronizing the entry in our search-box with a property in the component class.
 Whenever the user adds the input, the class property is updated to reflect the current entry and whenever we change the value of the class property programmatically the input filed is updated with the respective value.
 Two-Way binding is implemented by the attribute directive ngModel.

 Before we take a look at the implementation, we have to add the FormsModule in app.module.ts.
-First, import the it from @angular/forms as a TypeScript module.
+First, import it from @angular/forms as a TypeScript module.
 And second, add it to the imports listed in the module's metadata.

 As mentioned already ngModel is an attribute directive.
 We saw previously an example for a structural directive modifying the structure of the DOM, in a case of ngFor, generating new DOM elements.
 On the other hand, attribute directives change the appearance or behavior of elements.